1. Home

-If there is a need to allow logins for several different users (possibly with different permissions) on the same web hosting account, the Manage team
+If there is a need to allow logins for several different users (possibly with different permissions) on the same web hosting account, the Manage team feature can be a useful tool.
+In this guide, we go through the different parts of the feature.

 Accessing the feature

-To access the feature Manage team
+To access the feature Manage team, do the following:

-- Begin by logging on to cPanel.
+1. Begin by logging on to cPanel.
 For this, you need to use the main user account of the web hosting account and not any account previously created via the Manage team feature.

-Manage team
+2. Click Manage team under Preferences.

-. - You will now access the interface where you can manage the different users you want to set up (or have already set up) in the team.
+3. You will now access the interface where you can manage the different users you want to set up (or have already set up) in the team.

 Creating users